SEAT

-SEAT has been present in the Russian Federation since 2007.
-SEAT was reintroduced to the New Zealand market in 2017.
-SEAT will re-enter the Australian market in 2022, selling vehicles under their performance marque Cupra.

 History

 Establishment

 Spain is the world's eighth-largest manufacturer of automobiles.
 Its car market stands among the largest in Europe.
-However, this has not always been the case; in the first half of the 20th century, Spain's economy was relatively underdeveloped compared to most other Western European countries and had a limited automobile market.
+This, however, has not always been the case; in the first half of the 20th century, Spain's economy was relatively underdeveloped compared to most other Western European countries and had a limited automobile market.
 In this period, car production was limited, with only a few low-volume local manufacturers catering mainly to the luxury end of the market, of which Hispano-Suiza was the most successful.
 Spain's limited market for mass-produced vehicles was taken over by foreign companies operating through subsidiaries that either imported cars or assembled cars from imported parts, depriving the country of the technological know-how and large investments needed for mass production.
-The situation greatly deteriorated with the Spanish Civil War of 1936 to 1939.
+The situation greatly deteriorated with the Spanish Civil War from 1936 to 1939.
 Car demand collapsed not only due to the greatly reduced purchasing power of Spaniards caused by war devastation but also because the multinational subsidiaries either ceased operations or were severely stricken by the war and its aftermath.